What is UX design

 Standardizing and consistently applying workflows, principles, tools and systems

 What are the conditions for the project and its success, what metrics are important for the team and how can success be measured and defined

 In today’s digital landscape, no product is successful by coincidence.
 All the apps that we love using and that enjoy great popularity have one thing in common: their focus on user experience.
 To design great user experience means to adapt a product to the needs of the user — to put the user first.
 In order to do that, there are many steps that need to be taken before getting to the actual UX design.

 Defining the user experience strategy of a product really means defining the product itself.
-At this stage, it is our task to turn vague ideas into tangible requirements and determining basic facts such as size, target audience and the unique selling proposition.
+At this stage, it is our task to turn vague ideas into tangible requirements and determine basic facts such as target audience and the unique selling proposition.
 What exactly is the scope of the project?
 What concrete benefits can better UX bring to your product?
 These are vital questions that need to be answered before we can get started with the fieldwork.

 Despite being one of the most important elements of a successful product, user research is unfortunately often neglected by many companies.
 It is our belief that it is the key to create long-lasting success and that is why we have made it one of our pillars of our UX approach.
 Understanding exactly how the user interacts with any given system and what his expectations are is crucial to designing an intuitive application that even in the most complex of environments feels simple to use.
 There are many tools to conduct the initial research such as questionnaires, market analyses and customer experience mapping.